 At Rollins, fostering a diverse, equitable, and inclusive community of learners is one of the College’s core values.
 To get the most out of their Rollins education, our students must feel comfortable and accepted at every step of their journey.
-As a result, the mission of advancing diverse ideologies and global thinking is baked right into our curriculum and campus culture, and we take it a step further by offering diversity training to everyone who seeks it through the Center for Inclusion and Campus Involvement.
+As a result, the mission of advancing diverse perspectives and global thinking is baked right into our curriculum and campus culture.
 Our campus community forms a vibrant tapestry of unique perspectives—bolstered by a robust roster of resources designed to ensure that every student at Rollins feels seen and supported.

 You Belong Here